LucasEsca/PortFolioActualizando/README.md

 - Make the "Practicas" section updatable
 - Improve layouts
 - Use comments section for improvement
 Improvements may vary as you learn along the way.

 ## Feedback

-If you have any feedback, please reach out to us at fairlucas00@gmail.com
+If you have any feedback, please reach out to fairlucas00@gmail.com

 ## Authors